-The Hunter showcases artwork from the colonial period to the present, with collected work from renowned artists Mary Cassatt, Andy Warhol, Robert Rauschenberg and Chuck Close, whose work is pictured above.
+The Hunter showcases artwork from the colonial period to the present, with collected work from renowned American artists like Mary Cassatt, Andy Warhol, Robert Rauschenberg, and Chuck Close, whose work is pictured above.

 The Hunter Museum of American Art is located at 10 Bluff View Avenue, Chattanooga, Tennessee 37403.
 The museum is open on Mondays, Tuesdays, Fridays and Saturdays from 10 am to 5 pm, Thursdays from 10 am to 8 pm, and on Wednesdays and Sundays from 12 pm to 5 pm.